New parent welcome packs

 - How parents can stay up-to-date with PTA activities, including

-links to social media pages, where relevant
+links to social media pages

 - Contact details for key committee members and class reps